altamusinc/LiMu-3D-LiDAR/README.md

     cloud->points.insert(cloud->points.end(), pts.begin(), pts.end());
 }
 ```
+## Multiple Sensors
+ - Use the set IP tool provided in tool directory, to modify the default IP address of the sensor, so that each sensor will have unique IP address
+ - Set each sensor works in differenct channel
 ## Troubleshooting
 - Ensure sensor is plugged in
 - Ping sensor to ensure it is plugged in